-Infected leaves develop diffuse yellowing on the top of the leaf but distinctly vein-bounded patches on the bottom.
-When spores are produced, a characteristic gray, fuzzy growth on the underside of the leaves is evident.
+Leaf yellowing is often the first symptom of basil downy mildew.
+Yellowed areas are usually bordered by leaf veins.
+When spores are produced, a characteristic fuzzy, dark gray to purple growth on the underside of the leaves is evident.
+Sporulation on the upper surfaces of leaves may be seen in severe cases.
 Symptoms of downy mildew on basil can easily be mistaken for a nutritional deficiency.
-The fuzzy growth of spores on the underside of the leaf looks as if soil had been splashed onto the leaf under-surface.
+The fuzzy growth of spores on the underside of the leaf may look as if soil had been splashed onto the leaf under-surface.

 Field trials conducted in southern New Jersey in 2009 determined that commonly-grown sweet basil (Ocimum basilicum) cultivars such as 'Poppy Joe' and 'Nufar' were the most susceptible to downy mildew.
 The least susceptible basils included the lemon and spice types such as O. x citriodorum and O. americanum cultivars , ‘Lemon Std’, ‘Lemon’, ‘Lime’, ‘Spice’, ‘Blue Spice’ and ‘Blue Spice Fil’.

 Few fungicides are labeled for herb plants and there are differences in registrations for field grown plants versus greenhouse plants.
 Check the labels on individual products.
 Copper products, phosphites, cyazofamid, mandipropamid, oxathiapiprolin, and azoxystrobin are labeled for use on basil.
 Many organic products are also labeled for use on basil but efficacy data is lacking.
 Both conventional and organic products should be used in a preventative manner to protect plants from infection, as few have any curative properties.